UNCLASSIFIED (U)

 9 FAM 203.5-5 (U) CONFIDENTIALITY IN V92 CASEWORK

 a.
-(U) Overview: Department of State records related to V92 processing are considered “confidential” under INA 222(f) and use of these records is restricted to "the formulation, amendment, administration, or enforcement of immigration, nationality and other laws of the United States."
+(U) Overview: Department records related to V92 processing are “confidential” under INA 222(f) and use of these records is restricted to "the formulation, amendment, administration, or enforcement of immigration, nationality and other laws of the United States."
 With limited exceptions further described below, information regarding specific asylum cases may not be released to anyone other than the applicant and authorized third parties, except as needed by organizations directly involved in the refugee processing system or for use by Members of Congress who have need of the information for "the formulation, amendment, administration, or enforcement of immigration, nationality, or other laws of the United States."
 See 9 FAM 603.1 for additional information on protecting visa information.

 (1) (U) Confidentiality in this context refers to its disclosure and releasability, not its security classification.
 See also 9 FAM 603.1-3.